Tech-at-DU/d3-tutorial/12-Interaction/readme.md

 ]
 ```

 This is an array of objects.
 Each is one year/12 months of mean temperature measurement from 1901 to 2017.

-**Stretch Challenge**

-Generate the options here using code!

 ### Styles

-I added a few styles to make things look a little better.
+Add a few styles to make things look a little better.
+You can use CSS to style your pages and the SVG element.

 ```CSS
 /* Put the box in the center of the page */